-- a) 9% or P6.8M decrease in Personnel expenses - due to the lower compensation and other benefits for those who filled-up vacancies in manpower in 2021 - b) 28% or P11.1M increase in Marketing expenses due to the increase in various sponsorships of events for ads and promotions and various training activities of accredited real estate brokers and agents of the Parent Company - c) 43% or P12.5M decrease in Impairment Loss this pertains to the impairment of bearer plantstrees - d) 7% or P1.8M decrease in Taxes and Licenses pertains to the decrease in documentary stamp taxes on loans in 2021 and application of tax credit with LGU - e) 1% or P127k decrease in Outside Services due to the decrease in requirement on additional project - f) 66% or P4.5M increase in Professional Fees directly related to the increase in consultancy services incurred by the Group in the market study on irradiation services as well as on environmental research and examination services. - g) 19% or P5.4M increase in Depreciation due to increase wear and tear and usage of PPEs - h) 4% or P315k decrease in Rental expense due to prepaid land rights reclassification to ROU asset in 2021; hence, a decrease in rent expense (from prepaid land rights) - i) 22% or P1.9M decrease in Utilities and supplies due to the decrease in usage of utilities and supplies during the year. - j) 1080% or P18.7M increase in Transportation and Travel directly related to the various site visitations for real estate projects, plantation operations and power group operations. - k) 6% or P425k increase in Retirement Benefits expense - 17% or P612k increase in Repairs and Maintenance due to the increase in cost of repairs and maintenance during the year. - m) 163% or P524k increase in Insurance due to additional properties and units insured - n) 46% or P701k decrease in Director Fees directly related to the per diem paid to directors on various directors' meetings conducted during the year which decreased due to lower number of meetings that were being paid this year as compared to last year. - o) 9% or P1.4M increase in Others includes notarization, insurance, bank charges, and expenses arising from business and research development and software maintenance.
+- a) 9% or P6.8M decrease in Personnel expenses due to the lower compensation and other benefits for those who filled-up vacancies in manpower in 2021 - b) 28% or P11.1M increase in Marketing expenses due to the increase in various sponsorships of events for ads and promotions and various training activities of accredited real estate brokers and agents of the Parent Company - c) 43% or P12.5M decrease in Impairment Loss this pertains to the impairment of bearer plantstrees - d) 7% or P1.8M decrease in Taxes and Licenses pertains to the decrease in documentary stamp taxes on loans in 2021 and application of tax credit with LGU - e) 1% or P127k decrease in Outside Services due to the decrease in requirement on additional project - f) 66% or P4.5M increase in Professional Fees directly related to the increase in consultancy services incurred by the Group in the market study on irradiation services as well as on environmental research and examination services. - g) 19% or P5.4M increase in Depreciation due to increase wear and tear and usage of PPEs - h) 100% or P2.0M decrease in Provision for inventory losses due to identified obsolete and damaged inventories recorded in the previous year as compared to none this year - i) 4% or P315k decrease in Rental expense due to prepaid land rights reclassification to ROU asset in 2021; hence, a decrease in rent expense (from prepaid land rights) - j) 22% or P1.9M decrease in Utilities and supplies due to the decrease in usage of utilities and supplies during the year. - k) 1080% or P18.1M increase in Transportation and Travel- directly related to the various site visitations for real estate projects, plantation operations and power group operations. - I) 6% or P425k increase in Retirement Benefits expense due to the net effect of the increase in current service cost by P776k; decrease in interest expense on defined benefit obligation by P416k and decrease in interest income on plan assets by P64k - m) 17% or P612k increase in Repairs and Maintenance due to the increase in cost of repairs and maintenance during the year. - n) 163% or P524k increase in Insurance due to additional properties and units insured - o) 46% or P701k decrease in Director Fees directly related to the per diem paid to directors on various directors' meetings conducted during the year which decreased due to lower number of meetings that were being paid this year as compared to last year.

+- p) 52% or P2.0M decrease in Provision for expected credit losses due to decrease in expected credit losses or bad debts - q) 9% or P1.4M decrease in Others includes notarization, insurance, bank charges, and expenses arising from business and research development and software maintenance.

-55% or P97.6M increase in Share in net income (loss) of associates - this pertains to the Group's 20% share on the net income of associates, e.g. PCPC and Peakpower Energy, Inc. and 33.33% share in the net loss of EWRTC, amounting to P273.5M versus P175.9M for 2021 and 2020, respectively.
+55% or P97.6M increase in Equity in net gain (loss) of an associates - this pertains to the Group's 20% share on the net income of associates, e.g. PCPC and Peakpower Energy, Inc., amounting to P273.5M versus P175.9M for 2021 and 2020, respectively.